Short primer on power

 Technical paper is under review.

-Slides created using the R package xaringan
+Slides created using the R package xaringan, which is powered by remarkjs.

 Power analysis using powerlmm